peterbreslin/ss_project/README.md

-# ss_project
+## SS Project
 The Statistics of Solar Eruptions